-A: You will be notified via email by February 2025 and shortly after a Grant Funding Agreement will be sent via Adobe Acrobat Sign to the authorised signatories, and any additional reviewers, as provided in your application form.
+A: You will be notified via email by March 2025 and shortly after a Grants Funding Agreement will be sent via DocuSign or Adobe Acrobat Sign to the authorised signatories, and any additional reviewers, as provided in your application form.
 Successful applicants are required to return the signed Funding Agreement within seven days of receipt.